veganaize/closure-compiler/Building-With-Gradle.md

-#Closure Compiler with Gradle
+##Initial Setup
 To setup a project you must have Gradle installed https://gradle.org

-##Initial Setup
-Init the project
+Init the project:
 ```
 /some/path$> mkdir my-project && cd my-project
 /some/path/my-project$> gradle init